 8. Schema, Rich Snippets, Open Graph…

-Lastly, whilst looking through webmaster tools you may have noted an area assigned to rich snippets or structured markup data.
+Lastly and likely the least critical, in webmaster tools you may have noted an area assigned to rich snippets or structured markup data.
 Search engines including Bing, Google and Yahoo rely on this markup to improve the display of search results, making it easier for people to find the right web pages.
-Sadly, very few website developers or designers bother with it, which is yet another opportunity lost.
 To test your website for rich snippet data and related social media parameters, checkout smo.knowem.com

 If you want help in this area, we can help.